Daggie1/AndroidBlogWeb/README.md

 --------to install------</br>
 1.clone the repo</br>
-2.download and open repo on android android studio</br>
+2.download and open repo on  pycharm </br>

 <h2>ScreenShots</h2>